iconoclasthero/mpdtags/README.md

 ## Rationale

-Ever wanted to use the database that MPD keeps for your music collection to **quickly** retrieve metadata tags for your music in your library?
+Ever wanted to use the database—a gzipped text file—that MPD keeps of your music collection to **quickly** retrieve metadata tags for your music in your library?
 This allows you to use that database and thus obviates the need to keep a second, synchronized database of your music collection.
 One obvious caveat to note is that files intentionally excluded from the MPD database via `.mpdignore` files will not be present _in the database._

 However, MPD has the ability to read from any local file (including ignored files) given an absolute path, but it is prohibited from doing so over TCP (e.g., from a remote connection), so a UNIX domain socket connection must be used. `libmpdclient` will preferentially attempt to use a TCP connection if the `MPD_HOST` and `MPD_PORT` environment variables are set, and will error out in this case.